pyari-k/pyari-k.github.io/_posts/2022-11-14-Looker-As-A-Visualisation-Tool.md

 * Looker creates beautiful visualisations
 * There are cool features like sliders, date pickers and score cards that makes data visualisation customisable for the end users.
 * The edit mode and view mode helps one who is creating the dashboard to get a feel of how the end user gets to see the dashboard with just one toggle.
 * Access rights are easy to control.
 It is very much similar to how it is done in the case of google drive.
 So, gmail users can have a smooth induction to data studio/looker.
-We will see all these a bit more in detail in the subsequent portions of the blog.
+We will see all these a bit more in detail in the subsequent sections of the blog.

 For this demo, we are using [this dataset](https://docs.google.com/spreadsheets/d/11kStaWZ24G7ahZ9rsZ7Q2EAuzHwly8UaWilvue-jKQQ/edit?usp=sharing).
 This data set has a set of books and information related to that.
 Now, let us try asking questions like these.